TIGRLab/SCanD_project/README.md

 ## running xcp-d

+If it's your first time running the pipline, you need to download some files from templateflow as login nodes have access to the Internet but compute nodes are isolated

+python3 -m venv venv
+source venv/bin/activate
+python3 -m pip install -U templateflow python -c "from templateflow.api import get; get(['fsLR', 'MNI152NLin2009cAsym', 'MNI152NLin6Asym', 'OASIS30ANTs', 'MNIPediatricAsym', 'MNIInfant'])"

 ```sh
 ## note step one is to make sure you are on one of the login nodes
 ssh niagara.scinet.utoronto.ca